-How to Rewind and Remove Film from the Nikon N70
+How to Rewind and Remove Film From the Nikon N70 (F70)

-The Nikon N70, which was also sold at the Nikon F70 in Europe and other places, needs both film rewind buttons to be pressed to rewind a roll of film.
-This process can also be used to rewind a roll of film before all the exposures have been used.
+Two film rewind rewind buttons need to be pressed to rewind a roll of film.
+This can be done to rewind a roll of film before all the exposures have been taken.

 The Nikon N70 needs to have two CR123A batteries to be able to rewind the film.